 This type of company is managed by one or more administrators appointed by the incorporators.

 Just like in other European countries like Estonia for exemple, the process of incorporation includes the notarization of certain documents, such as the deed of incorporation (containing the name of the shareholders, their address and their amount of capital brought to the company’s capital).

-A business plan for the Belgium subsidiary must also be prepared and must contain the predictions for the future two years of activity, the reasons why the company is incorporated, a marketing research for the approached market segment, a list with the company’s services and products that will be presented to the future clients and a description of the company’s resources (human and financial).
+If you want to invest in Belgium through opening a subsidiary you should know that a business plan for the subsidiary must also be prepared and must contain the predictions for the future two years of activity, the reasons why the company is incorporated, a marketing research for the approached market segment, a list with the company’s services and products that will be presented to the future clients and a description of the company’s resources (human and financial).
 The business plan must be signed in front of a notary.